particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-- When using INPUT\_PULLDOWN make sure a high level signal does not exceed 3.3V.

-{{#if has-stm32}}
-- INPUT\_PULLUP does not work as expected on TX on the P1, Electron, and  E Series and should not be used.
-- INPUT\_PULLDOWN does not work as expected on D0 and D1 on the P1 because the P1 module has hardware pull-up resistors on these pins.

-On Gen 2 devices (Photon, P1, Electron, and E Series), GPIO pins are 5V tolerant if all of these conditions are met:
+`pinMode()` takes two arguments:

+- `pin`: the pin you want to set the mode of (A0, A1, D0, D1, TX, RX, etc.).
+The type `pin_t` can be used instead of `uint16_t` to make it more obvious that the code accepts a pin number in your code.

+- `mode`: the mode to set to pin to:

-- Digital input mode (INPUT) (the ADC is not 5V tolerant)
+  - `INPUT` digital input (the default at power-up)
-- Not using INPUT_PULLDOWN or INPUT_PULLUP (internal pull is not 5V tolerant)
-- Not using pins A3 or A6 (the DAC pins are not 5V tolerant, even in INPUT mode)
-- Not using pins D0 and D1 on the P1 only as there is a pull-up to 3V3 on the P1 module only
+  - `INPUT_PULLUP` digital input with a pull-up resistor to 3V3

-Also beware when using pins D3, D5, D6, and D7 as OUTPUT controlling external devices.
-After reset, these pins will be briefly taken over for JTAG/SWD, before being restored to the default high-impedance INPUT state during boot.

-- D3, D5, and D7 are pulled high with a pull-up
-- D6 is pulled low with a pull-down
+  - `INPUT_PULLDOWN` digital input with a pull-down to GND
-- D4 is left floating

-The brief change in state (especially when connected to a MOSFET that can be triggered by the pull-up or pull-down) may cause issues when using these pins in certain circuits.
-You can see this with the D7 blue LED which will blink dimly and briefly at boot.
-{{/if}}

-{{#if tracker-som}}
+  - `OUTPUT` an output (push-pull)
+  - `OUTPUT_OPEN_DRAIN` an open-drain or open-collector output.
+HIGH (1) leaves the output in high impedance state, LOW (0) pulls the output low.
+Typically used with an external pull-up resistor to allow any of multiple devices to set the value low safely.

+You do not need to set the `pinMode()` to read an analog value using [`analogRead`](#analogread-adc-) as the pin will automatically be set to the correct mode when analogRead is called.

+When porting code from Arudino, pin numbers are numbered (0, 1, 2, ...) in Arduino code.
+Pin D0 has a value of 0, but it's best to use Particle pin names like D0 instead of just 0.
+This is especially true as the numeric value of A0 varies depending on the device and how many digital pins it has.
+For example, on the Argon, A0 is 19 but on the Photon it's 10.

+---

+{{note op="start" type="gen3"}}
-When used as an INPUT or analog input, make sure the signal does not exceed 3.3V.
-Gen 3 devices (Tracker SoM as well as Argon, Boron, Xenon, and the B Series SoM) are not 5V tolerant!
+- Make sure the signal does not exceed 3.3V.
+Gen 3 devices (Tracker SoM as well as Argon, Boron, Xenon, and the B Series SoM) are not 5V tolerant in any mode (digital or analog).
-{{else}}

-{{#if has-nrf52}}
-When used as an INPUT or analog input, make sure the signal does not exceed 3.3V.
-Gen 3 devices (Argon, Boron, Xenon, and B Series SoM) are not 5V tolerant!
+- `INPUT_PULLUP` and `INPUT_PULLDOWN` are approximately 13K on Gen 3 devices.

 If you are using the Particle Ethernet FeatherWing you cannot use the pins for GPIO as they are used for the Ethernet interface: